jutanke/mocap/README.md

 $ python get_h36m_skeleton.py /path/to/h36m/folder/human3.6m
 ```

+### AMASS
+For "Archive of Motion Capture as Surface Shapes", please download the [preprocessed files](http://dip.is.tue.mpg.de/downloads).

 ### CMU

 The CMU mocap dataset is automatically downloaded once make use of it.
 This may take some time!